tinzzyli/tinzzyli.github.io/_posts/2023-03-22-data-structure-3.md

 public static void countingSort(int[] a){
     //counting sort takes 3 inputs: the unsorted array A; empty array B to put sorted elements; max element K in A int k = getMax(a);
+    //k+1 numbers from 0 to k
     int[] c = new int[k+1];
     int[] b = new int[a.length];

-    for(int i=0; i<a.length; i++){
+    //count occurence of element in array a for(int i=0; i<a.length; i++){
         ++c[a[i]];
     }

+    //calculate positions
     for(int i=1; i<=k; i++){
         c[i] += c[i-1];
     }

+    //the KEY step
     //down to 1
     for(int i=a.length-1; i>=0; i--){
+        //RHS of the equation is obviously a[i] because we are iterating array a
+        //by reading array c, we can know the desired position of eleme t a[i]
+        //why minus 1?
+        //because array index start from 0
         b[c[a[i]] - 1] = a[i];
         --c[a[i]];
     }